ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Stream mapping requires an association to already be in place between the client and the server, and it requires the server to understand that a new incoming stream should be represented as a new Connection Object by the Transport Services system.
+[TO BE UPDATED: We should reserve an Adaptation Code Point and describe how to use it, and what it means to fall back in case it is not supported by the peer.]
 SCTP has no defined way to signal the use of stream mapping; {{NEAT-flow-mapping}}
 describes a work-around, where a Transport Services system negotiates the stream mapping capability using SCTP's adaptation layer indication.